Leadership

 "The best companies invest in ways that enable their employees to become multipliers for the business."

-In other words, rather than simply viewing employees as a cost to be minimized, human-centric budgeting recognizes them as a potential source of exponential growth and value. 📈
+In other words, rather than simply viewing employees as a cost to be minimized, human-centric budgeting recognizes them as a critical source of exponential growth and value.

 4 steps for developing a human-centric budget